KomodoPlatform/developer-docs/docs/qa/blockscout-deployment-guide.md

 ...
 ```

-Make sure postgres user has right permissions on storage dir.
+Make sure the PSQL user has the right permissions on storage dir.

 Start psql